 - Campers entering 3rd or 4th grade may register for a session of Day Camp and a session of Shores.

-- High Schoolers attending GENEVA Down the Road may also attend a GENEVA Classic session or Pack and Paddle.
+- High Schoolers attending GENEVA Down the Road or CIT may also attend a GENEVA Classic session or Pack and Paddle.

 - Rationale for this policy: Most sessions fill up and we want to be able to offer a camp experience to as many children as possible.
 Also, much of the programming is repeated from week to week within each program as we utilize the same Bible study curriculum, crafts, and activities.
 This repetition of programming means a child is left comparing weeks, rather than growing from a new and different experience.

 How do you train your staff?

 Preparing staff for the summer begins almost as soon as the last summer ends.
 Each year, GENEVA employs a group of interns who help to put together the next season’s program.
 Through this process, these individuals spend a lot of time with GENEVA’s program staff to develop in their understanding of mission, methodology, and necessary skills for camp operation.
 As we begin the interview process, the leadership team are among the first staff hired, and often the interns are part of this group.
 Leadership team members have increasing interactions with GENEVA program staff through the winter and spring in preparation for the variety of programs to be offered that summer.